-The NRPCC Charter is available in the corporate governance section of the Group's website at www.begagroup.com.au/investors/corporate-governance/.
+The NRPCC Charter is available in the corporate governance section of the Group's website.

 The membership and conduct of the NRPCC are set out at Principle 2 above.

 The number of times members of the NRPCC have met and the individual attendances of the members are set out in the Directors' Report.